Alix Lapkovsky, Tax Associate, Richter LLP

 I find when you’re starting the research process it can sometimes be overwhelming, especially if what you’re researching is new or a situation is vague.

 When you use a general search engine, you don’t really know where to start.
-I find that by using Tax Foresight, I can hone in on what I’m looking for a lot quicker.
+I find that by using Blue J Tax, I can hone in on what I’m looking for a lot quicker.

 Overall, it really helps get a professional over that first research hump.
 There’s sometimes so much information—data overload!—and this tool has been helpful in sorting through that information.